 When was Middletown, nj founded?

-Middletown likely began to receive its first permanent European settlers in 1664, though it had been visited before then by traders from nearby New Netherland settlements and also by explorers.
+Middletown likely began to receive its first permanent European settlers in 1664, though it had been visited before then by traders from nearby New Netherland settlements and charted by even earlier sea explorers.
 Originally (and briefly) known as Middleton, the town was officially incorporated in 1667.

 The first permanent settlers were families of English extraction who largely came from Gravesend, Brooklyn and Newport, Rhode Island.
 They sought both religious and economic freedom.
 After purchasing large tracts of land from the Native Americans, they had their acquisitions officially recognized by the English government in 1665 with the Monmouth Patent (though its validity would soon come to be questioned).
 In this first wave of settlers are names that are familiar to those interested in history and genealogy, including John Bowne, Richard Hartshorne, and Penelope Stout.

 The Lenni Lenape, also known as Delawares, were the Native Americans that were present when the Europeans first arrived.
 They sold their land to the settlers and they seemed to have coexisted peacefully together until most of the Lenape eventually moved out of the area.